Kiara-Marie/LocalizationModel/README.md

 utils.cpp (utils.h) - This is a file to put miscellaneous useful functions, which currently just contains functions to create date strings

+findE.cpp (findE.h) - This file is actually written in C, and is basically also some utils which can be used for computing energies

-runSimRyd.cpp(runSimRyd.h) - This is the file which actually generates the random matrices
+simRunner.cpp (simRunner.h) - This is an abstract class for the step which creates the random matrices (the diagonal entries).
+Current subclasses include:

+	runSimRid.cpp
+	runSimSimple.cpp
+	runSimA.cpp

+jComputer.cpp (jComputer.h) - This is also an abstract class.
+There are many options of jComputer, which compute the off-diagonal elements, and they are all found in the jComputers folder.
+They include:

+	constant.cpp
+	gauss.cpp
+	lorentz.cpp
+	lorentzWithoutRDep.cpp

-resultFinder.cpp (resultFinder.h) - This file diagonalizes the matrices and calls the functions in the metrics to find infromation about them
+resultFinder.cpp (resultFinder.h) - This file diagonalizes the matrices and calls the functions in the metrics to find infromation about them.
+Another option is resultFinderNoDiag.cpp which does not diagonalize the matrices, which is sometimes useful for debugging / sanity checks.

 Makefile - This compiles the whole thing